tswicegood/python-data-science-intro/tools.md

 ### Other Types of Cells

-You're not limited to just Python cells.
-You can also keep track of notes using [Markdown][].
+You're not limited to just Python in the cells.
+Through the magic of iPython, you can use bash commands like ```ls``` to list the contents of a directory or ```cd ..``` to navigate to another folder.

+Or you can keep track of notes using
+[Markdown][].
 To do that, select the current empty cell below your code, then select the dropdown from the toolbar that says `Code` and switch that to `Markdown`.
 There you can add whatever you like: